jfrog/jfrog-cli/README.md

 #### The *package-create* (pc) command

 ##### Function
-Used for creating packages in Bintray
+Used for creating a package in Bintray

 ##### Command options
 The command uses the global options, in addition to the following command options.